Optimal Clearing Payments in a Financial Contagion Model

 \section{Introduction}

-Globalization has led to highly interconnected financial systems, where organizations - from private firms to governmental institutions - are densely linked to each other with an intricate structure of obligations.
-The behavior of such financial interconnected system has been extensively studied over the past years, see for instance \cite{gale2007financial,battiston2010structure}.
-The interconnections among financial institutions create potential channels of contagion ,where a failure of a single entity of the system can result in a threat to the stability of the entire global financial system.
-Recent examples of such a behaviour include the collapse of Lehman Brothers, being one of the reasons of the global-wide financial crisis in 2008, the government bailout of the giant insurance company AIG in order to prevent a failure cascade, and the exposure of European banks to potential defaults by some European countries.
-For this reason, much effort has been invested in understanding the effects of systemic risk: how stresses, such as bankrupts and failures, to one part of the system can spread to others, and eventually lead to avalanche breakdown, see, e.g.,~\cite{EisNoe:01,HaldaneMay:2011,elliott2014financial,GlasYou:16}.
+The financial industry is participated by organizations that are linked to each other by means of an intricate structure of mutual obligations.
+The behavior of such financial interconnected system has been extensively studied over the past years, see for instance \cite{Gale2007,Battiston2010}.
+The interconnection among financial institutions creates potential channels of contagion, whereby a failure (financial default) of a single entity in the system can result in a threat to the stability of the entire global financial system.
+Recent examples of such a behavior include the collapse of Lehman Brothers, recognized as one of the reasons of the global financial crisis in 2008, and the government bailout of the giant insurance company AIG,~\cite{BlundellWignall2010}.
+Much effort has been invested in understanding the effects of {\em systemic risk}, that is, how stresses, such as bankrupts and failures, to one part of the system can spread to others, and eventually lead to avalanche breakdowns, see, e.g.,~\cite{Eisenberg2001,Elliott2014,Glasserman2016,Haldane2011}.